samuel-buchanan/project_vday/README.md

 # project_vday
-My first program in Python3, using pygame to make a quick and dirty text adventure-type game.
+My first program in Python3, using pygame to make a simple text adventure-type game.

 Thought it would be fun to make a little program as a gift for my wife for Valentines day.